Code-Institute-Submissions/med_app_trial/README.md

-### UX
+## UX

-Megan: I am a 41yr old woman and personal carer to my elderly mother, Mary, who has severe rheumatoid arthritis.
+####Megan: I am a 41yr old woman and personal carer to my elderly mother, Mary, who has severe rheumatoid arthritis.
 Mary takes over 20 medications per day, with different medications due at different times each day.
 Her medication list changes frequently as she is in and out of hospital.
 It is difficult to keep track of her medications from one day to the next.
 The Med Manager app allows me to create a list of my mother's medications including doseage, administration time and even who the prescriber is.
 I can add and delete medications as needed and change the doseage.
-The 'NOW' feature tells me exactly which medications Mary is due at any given time so it is less likely that I will give her the wrong medication or miss a dose.
+By clicking on the "NOW" link I know which medications Mary is due at any given time so it is less likely that I will give her the wrong medication or miss a dose.
 The Med Manager app has made taking care of my mother much easier and I feel more confident about managing her medications.

-John: I am a 75yr old widower with some memory problems and heart troubles.
+####John: I am a 75yr old widower with some memory problems and heart troubles.
 I have to take lots of different medication every day for my high blood pressure.
-When i use the Med Manager App, it reminds me what day it is, what time it is and what medications i have to take at that time.
+When I use the Med Manager App, it reminds me what day it is, what time it is and what medications i have to take at that time.
 I can check off my medications as i take them so i dont take the same medication twice by accident, which could be very dangerous for me.
-I can also check what date my prescription expires so i know in advance when i have to fill a new one.
+I can also check what date my prescription expires so I know in advance when I have to fill a new one.
 When i visit my GP or my cardiologist, I have an uptodate list of my medications with me.

-Sarah: I'm a 35yr old emergency doctor.
+####Sarah: I'm a 35yr old emergency doctor.
 Often patients arrive to the emergency department alone or confused.
 It can be impossile to get a list of a patients medications outside of normal working hours.
 If a patient is using the Med Manager app, I can see exactly what medications they are taking and have a good idea of what illnesses they have.
 This saves time and allows for quicker and safer treatment.
 I can also update the list before the patient is discharged home to allow for any changes to medications in hospital.
 Overall the Med Manager App makes my job easier.

 ## Features